-Each day, the children in Arum, Bryony class are taught phonics in small groups or as a whole class.
-We teach phonics as part of the English curriculum in Campion class and in junior classes as needed to ensure all our children are confident in using phonics to help them read and write.
-We use a number of phonics teaching resources including a government publication called ‘Letters and Sounds’ as well as Bug Club and Rigby Star reading books.
+Each day, the children in Arum and Bryony Class are taught phonics in small groups or as a whole class.
+We teach phonics as part of the English curriculum in Campion class and in KS2 as needed, together with spelling, to ensure all our children are confident in using phonics to help them to read and write.
+We use a number of phonics teaching resources including a government publication called ‘Letters and Sounds’.

 Within school we use a wide range of reading materials to support children in their reading development.
 We use a series of books from ‘Rigby Star’ and ‘Lighthouse’ which are developmental in the way children are exposed to more and more challenging text types and word selections.
 We also use books from a scheme called ‘Bug Club’; some of these books introduce phonics step by step to help children decode and do not include many other unfamiliar words.

 In the Autumn term just after their children have started school, Arum class parents will be invited to a meeting where we will talk about our phonics and reading provision.